weecology/data-sharing-paper/data_sharing_ms.md

 Before publishing the data, practice "data review".
 This can be as simple as asking a collaborator or another scientist unaffiliated with your specific project to scan your metadata and data.
 If they can't tell you what your data is about within 20 minutes, then you may need to recheck your data for the common problems and pitfalls listed above.
 You may have poor descriptions in your metadata, uninformative column names, or confusing data structure.
 Try to identify where your data is unclear or confusing and target those sections of your metadata or data structure.

 __citations__
 * Paulsen A., Overgaard S., Lauritsen J. M. 2012.
-Quality of Data Entry Using Single Entry, Double Entry and Automated Forms Processing–An Example Based on a Study of Patient-Reported Outcomes.
+Quality of Data Entry Using Single Entry, Double Entry and Automated Forms Processingï¿½An Example Based on a Study of Patient-Reported Outcomes.
 PLoS ONE. __7__:e35087. doi:10.1371/journal.pone.0035087

 * Lampe, A. J. and J. M. Weiler.
 1998.
 Data capture from the sponsors' and investigators' perspectives: balancing quality, speed, and cost. __32__:871-886.